 The Mahaparinirvana Sutra

 The Mahayana Mahaparinirvana Sutra is a collection of sutras said to have been delivered by the Buddha the night before his death.
 The sutras are primarily about the doctrine of Buddha-nature.
 The Mahayana Mahaparinirvana Sutra should not be confused with the Mahaparinibanna-sutra of the Pali Canon.

 The Perfection of Wisdom (Prajnaparamita) SutraThe Perfection of Wisdom Sutra is a vast collection of about 40 sutras.
 Of these, the best known in the West are the Heart Sutra (Mahaprajnaparamita-hridaya-sutra) and the Diamond (or Diamond Cutter) Sutra (Vajracchedika-sutra).
-These two brief texts are among the most important of the Mahayana sutras, especially in the Ch'an (Zen) school.
-They point in particular to the doctrine of shunyata ("emptiness").
+These two brief texts are among the most important of the Mahayana sutras, pointing in particular to the doctrine of shunyata ("emptiness").

 The Pure Land Sutras

 Three sutras--the Amitabha; the Amitayurdhyana, also called the Sutra of Infinite Life; and the Aparimitayur -- provide the doctrinal basis of the Pure Land school.
 The Amitabha and Aparimitayur are sometimes also called the shorter and longer Sukhavati-vyuha or Sukhavati Sutras.